domesticatedviking/TextyMcSpeechy/README.md

 - https://www.hackster.io/news/erik-bjorgan-makes-voice-cloning-easy-with-the-applio-and-piper-based-textymcspeechy-e9bcef4246fb

 ## News
+- **February 20 2025** - WIP: improvements to multi-language suppport
+    - Changed `create_dataset.sh` to prompt user for the `espeak-ng` language identifier to ensure the correct language's phonemes can be automatically configured during preprocessing.
+Preprocessing script does not use them yet but will very soon.
+    - from now on `dataset.conf` will include two additional variables:
+       - `ESPEAK_LANGUAGE_IDENTIFIER` - will be used to configure phonemizer  (not yet implemented)
+       - `PIPER_FILENAME_PREFIX` - will be used to generate voice filenames that conform to piper's requirements (not yet implemented).

 - **February 18 2025** - A new main branch appears!
     - This brand new branch runs Piper in a docker container, which makes installation far, far, far, less painful.
     - The scripts and docs in this branch have all been overhauled.